radioactiveAHM/DnsSafeguard/README.md

     - Keep an eye on the logs.
 When you see the message “Connection established,” it means the DNS client has successfully connected to the DNS server.
 5. **Set Up Windows DNS:**
     1. Go to your Windows network settings.
-    2. Configure the DNS server address to match the IP address specified in the `config.json` file for the `UDP Socket Addresses` section.
+    2. Configure the DNS server address to match the IP address specified in the `config.json` file for the `serve_addrs` section.

 ### Linux

-Follow the same steps as Windows except for step 5: open the `/etc/resolv.conf` file and configure the DNS server address to match the IP address specified in the `config.json` file for the `UDP Socket Addresses` section.
-For example, if UDP Socket Addresses value is `127.0.0.1`, then the content in `/etc/resolv.conf` must be `nameserver 127.0.0.1`.
+Follow the same steps as Windows except for step 5: open the `/etc/resolv.conf` file and configure the DNS server address to match the IP address specified in the `config.json` file for the `serve_addrs` section.
+For example, if `serve_addrs` value is `127.0.0.1`, then the content in `/etc/resolv.conf` must be `nameserver 127.0.0.1`.

 ## DNS Server